MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

     | summarize count() by subAssessmentId, status
     ```

-## Preparing Defender for SQL on Machines
+## Prepare Defender for SQL on Machines

 You can learn more about the [Defender for SQL Server on machines Log Analytics agent's deprecation plan](upcoming-changes.md#defender-for-sql-server-on-machines).